 Drew Perkins interviewed Michele to discuss how protocols can improve teaching and learning.
 Click this link below to listen to the hourlong podcast.

 Belonging Mindset Training for Classroom Educators

 In this new training, teachers will learn practical activities and protocols specifically for the classroom.
-The training will teach the basics of growth mindset, belonging mindset and purpose and relevance mindset so you can strengthen your students’ belonging while boosting their achievement.
+The training will teach the basics of growth mindset, belonging mindset, and purpose and relevance mindset so you can strengthen your students’ sense of belonging while boosting their academic achievement.
 This five-day training will give you tools to:

 - build an atmosphere of safety and trust in your classroom,

 - encourage active participation and equity of student voice,